Edo election: Prices of livestock increase in Benin markets

 “I just pray after the election, the prices of foodstuffs and livestock would be normal,” she said.

-Lucky Aigbekhan, also a customer in New Benin, said that the market was filled with customers buying foodstuff.
+Lucky Aigbekhan, also a customer in New Benin, said that the market was filled with customer buying foodstuff.